jfecher/ante/README.md

 goto begin
 ```

-* For more information, check out tests/language.an for all planned features.
+* For more information, check out tests/non_compiling/language.an for all planned features.
-    - For implemented features, check out the tests/ directory
+    - For implemented features, check out the tests directory

 ## Installation